Probation. Why and how?

 "...if community sanctions and measures are used wisely and proportionately, they can make a contribution to reducing prison numbers.
 In any case they should be valued not only for their potential to reduce the size of the prison population but for their positive contribution to justice and social inclusion."Council of Europe (2017)

-A brochure and video are developed that will help countries that don't yet have probation systems or are in the early stages of developing probation systems to realise the potential benefits of community sentencing.
+A brochure (this version includes references) and a video are developed that will help countries that don't yet have probation systems or are in the early stages of developing probation systems to realise the potential benefits of community sentencing.

 Topics that are covered:

 - Council of Europe standards

 - Setting up and running a probation system

 - The role of probation in different stages of the execution of criminal sanctions